 I started More Than Mindful in 2015 as a way to give back to the community some of the fruits of my lifelong study of self-realization, self-actualization, nonduality, mindfulness, and meditation.
 Since that time, I’ve offered dozens of mindfulness class series and intensives at six different branches of the Pima County Public Library, and an ongoing weekly private class series at Splendido at Rancho Vistoso, an adult living community.

-I may as well add music (my great love), art, literature, and film to the list, because without them my life would be only half-full.
+To my studies in mindfulness and meditation, I may as well add music (my great love), art, literature, and film, because without them my life would be only half-full.
 I don’t teach music and art, but I do encourage clients to discover some form of beauty that truly tugs at their heartstrings.
 It can even be soap operas!
 Or walks in nature.
 It doesn’t matter.
 As long as it opens your heart, and you know it, you’ll have the essential balance of head and heart, of knowing and loving.

 During my teenage years, I became convinced there was more to life than was readily apparent on the surface.
 My first encounters with the idea of self-realization confirmed this, when I read books such as The Book: On the Taboo Against Knowing Who You Are, by Alan Watts, The Master Game, by Robert S. de Ropp, and Remember, Be Here Now, by Ram Dass.

 In 1975 I met my first nonduality teacher, the remarkable Kenneth G. Mills.
 He was a concert pianist and piano teacher (remember, my great love is music) who had begun speaking to small groups about his experiences of self-realization.
 Studying with him gave me first-hand knowledge that life is deeper, more beautiful, and far more wondrous than ordinary education had lead me to believe.